 All students are required to submit their immunization information to Health Services.
-If you have not already submitted your Immunization Record Form, you may download and complete the form below and fax it to 631.654.3602.

 Please be advised of the mandatory immunization requirements.
 Immunizations must be met prior to the first day of classes for each semester.
 See information below regarding each individual requirement.

 New York State law requires all students registered for 6 or more credits, born on or after January 1, 1957, prove immunity to measles, mumps, and rubella.
 Students who are not in compliance with the mandatory requirements will not be allowed to attend the College, or participate in extra-curricular or co-curricular activities.